plackyhacker/ps-encoder/README.md

 I used [Raikia's PowerShell encoder](https://raikia.com/tool-powershell-encoder/]) ALOT, but one day it went down, and I was sad!
 So I created this simple script that I could run on Linux.

+For anybody that doesn't know PowerShell doesn't just use Base64, it uses UTF16-LE Base64.

 ## Usage

 Show the help: